nus-cs2103-AY1617S2/addressbook-level4/docs/UserGuide.md

 ## 1. Introduction

 Welcome to Suru, the innovative personal assistant designed to help manage your tasks like a boss.
-This guide will help you to get Suru installed on your computer and show you how to get the most out of your chatbot.
+This guide will help you install Suru on your computer and show you how to get the most out of your chatbot.

 ## 2. Quick Start

-0. Before we begin, please ensure you have [Java version `1.8.0_60`](http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html) or later installed in your Computer.
+0. Before we begin, please ensure you have [Java version `1.8.0_60`](http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html) or later installed in your computer.

    > Having any Java 8 version is not enough.
    > This app will not work with earlier versions of Java 8.